testdrive-profiling-master/testdrive-profiling-master.github.io/wiki/tutorial_sw.md

 *I: No MinGW library is required for this.
 *I: Done!
 ```
-> :fa-send-o:Tip : Basically, the results from the 'UCRT' version of the MinGW development environment have minimal dependency.
+> :fa-send-o:Tip : Basically, the results from the 'UCRT(Microsoft's Universal C Runtime)' version of the MinGW development environment have minimal dependency.

 ### [:fa-arrow-left: Back](?top.md)